leogx9r/DiscordCrypt/README.md

     KeePass/KeePassXC, OnePass or LastPass to generate and safely store strong passwords.
 * Use AES as either the primary or secondary ciphers for encryption.
 AES is a cipher developed in 1998 and is still considered one of the most secure methods of sending and receiving confidential information to this day.
-* If you require absolute secrecy which is not vulnerable to MiTM attacks, use a strong password generator, encrypt these using PGP and send them to your partner over a non-Discord channel.
+* If you require absolute secrecy which is not vulnerable to Discord's potential MiTM attacks, use a strong password generator, encrypt these using PGP and send them to your partner over a non-Discord channel.

 # Debugging

-The official Discord client is built with the [Electron framework](https://electronjs.org) that uses
-[Node.js](https://nodejs.org/en/) and a tweaked Chromium version.
+The official Discord client is built with the [Electron framework](https://electronjs.org) that uses a tweaked Chromium version bundled with [Node.js](https://nodejs.org/en/) support.

-The DevTools interface can be opened using the key combination of: `Ctrl + Shift + I`.
+The DevTools console interface can be opened using the key combination of: `Ctrl + Shift + I`.

 In the event that you encounter an error and wish to submit an issue to us to help resolve this problem, please follow these steps: